whizzler-rizzler/extended-broadcaster-render/replit.md

-# Lighter Broadcaster Service
+# Extended Exchange Broadcaster Service

-A Python-based broadcaster service that acts as a data intermediary for Lighter.xyz trading platform.
+A Python-based broadcaster service that acts as a data intermediary for Extended Exchange (Starknet) trading platform.

 ## Overview

-This service monitors Lighter.xyz accounts using REST API polling (2x per second) and WebSocket connections, then redistributes the data through its own REST API and WebSocket endpoints with rate limiting and caching.
+This service monitors Extended Exchange accounts using REST API polling (2x per second), then redistributes the data through its own REST API and WebSocket endpoints with rate limiting and caching.

 ## Architecture